-Public companies that embrace social media are very successful relative to those that have not.
-Social media provides metrics that HFT algorithms and users of social naturally understand.
+Public companies that embrace social media are successful relative to those that have not.
+Social media provides data that automated trading algorithms and a growing base of retail traders clamour for.

 When we say “using social” we refer to both organic and paid social media.
-Organic is what everyone thinks of when they think of social media; paid refers to advertising that appears on social media or related sites.
+Organic is what everyone thinks of when they think of social media; paid refers to purchasing an audience for a specific length of time.

 Any public company that uses social media as either a primary or secondary communication channel is tapping into one reality: millennials now represent the largest group of retail investors.

 Millennials are also the demographic that represents the largest percentage of managers and, increasingly, executive management.